By Laura Hannot

 Transmittable through bird faeces and saliva, the virus is highly transmittable between birds.

-Removing the bodies does not prevent the virus from disappearing, it stays for 90 days in the environment where the corpse was found.
+Removing the bodies does not prevent the virus from disappearing, it stays for 90 days in the environment.

 The reserve team is expecting bird flu to return to the area for the new season.